ucbrise/clipper/README.md

 To file a bug or request a feature, please file an issue.
 Pull requests are welcome.

 Our mailing list is <clipper-dev@googlegroups.com>.
-For more information about the project, please contact [Dan Crankshaw](crankshaw@cs.berkeley.edu).
+For more information about the project, please contact Dan Crankshaw (crankshaw@cs.berkeley.edu).

 Development planning and progress is tracked with the [Clipper Jira](https://clipper.atlassian.net/projects/CLIPPER/issues).